 Migration and Predation

-• Experience the vast plains as far as the eye can see in the midst of blue wildebeest, Burchell’s zebra, cheetah, and leopard scattered in the Serengeti.
+- Experience vast plains as far as the eye can see in the midst of blue wildebeest, Burchell’s zebras, cheetahs, and leopards scattered in the Serengeti.

 FAQ Print Trip Safari Options